April 4, 2024

 Let be real, a bad dish never started with bacon.
 In all seriousness though pasta and peas with bacon hits close to home and is ridiculously easy to make.
 Growing up in the 90’s in a non-Italian household pasta was either spaghetti or macaroni topped with Ragu meat sauce, and I am not talking about the homemade kind.
 We just weren’t pasta people, but also does anyone feel like there are just more options these days?
 My mother was known for making a handful of dishes really well, lasagna, taco meat, and this pea and bacon pasta dish.
 20 years later it’s still one of my favorite simple pasta dishes.
 Maybe it’s the sweet onions and peas, but let’s be real it’s the bacon that makes this dish so great.

-plate of pasta peas and bacon
+up close of pasta and peas with bacon

 WHAT YOU’LL NEED FOR PASTA AND PEAS WITH BACON

 • Bacon – Let’s talk bacon for a second.
-Personally I don’t like to use thick cut bacon for this dish.
-First off its impossible to get it super crispy, and second it takes so much longer to cook.
-Do yourself a favor, get standard cut run of the mill bacon.
-The bacon needs to be pan fried and chopped before putting this dish all together.
+Personally, I don’t like to use thick-cut bacon for this dish.
+First off, it’s impossible to get it super crispy, and secondly, it takes much longer to cook.
+Do yourself a favor: get standard-cut, run-of-the-mill bacon.
+The bacon needs to be pan-fried and chopped before putting this dish together.
 This is the bulk of the work.
 Cook it in sections and don’t overcrowd the pan.
-When cooking the bacon, you want to cook it so you have a combo of both really crispy pieces as well as some fatty pieces as well.
-Do not overcook it!
-Call me crazy, but before you throw out that bacon grease STOP!
-You need it.
-You need to add the bacon grease (some not all) back in to cook the onions and peas and then some more when tossing the pasta.

 • Yellow Onion